 So you’ve junked your old car, and you’re glad.
 Good riddance to the thing.
 But aren’t you the least bit curious about what happens to your junker after it’s towed away.
 (Not a little bit?
 Really?)

-If you can even a smidge, you’ll be glad to know that it won’t sit, rusting slowly in a junkyard.
+If you can even a smidge, you’ll be glad to know that it won’t sit, rusting slowly in a salvage yard.
 About 86 percent of an end-of-life car is recycled.
 That’s more than any other consumer product.
 More than paper?
 Yup.
 More than glass?
 Yup.
 More than tin cans?
 (What do you think?)

 Let’s look where all this car material goes…